jlh040/SQLAlchemy-Blogly-app/README.md

-- This is **part one** of a basic blogging app that allows users to create a user, display all the users in the database, update a user, and delete a user.
+- This is a basic blogging app that allows users to create a user, display all the users in the database, update a user, and delete a user.
 The standard CRUD operations.
+In addition to this, a user can make posts, delete them, and edit them.
+Each post can also have tags, which can also be added, edited, and deleted.
 - Technologies used:
   - Python
   - Flask